jarekglapski/o2c-opendoc-theme/import-files.md

-# Import your files
+# Test

-Documents need to be converted into markdown for it to make use of OpenDoc.
+Documents need to be written in markdown.